hyperledger/indy-hipe/text/message-tracing/README.md

 In such cases, tracing for the delegated portion of the route should default to inherit the tracing choice of the portion of the route already seen.
-To override this, the `@trace` decorator placed on the initial message from Alice's edge to Alice's cloud can include the optional `full-route` attribute, with its value set to `true` or `false`.
+To override this, the `~trace` decorator placed on the initial message from Alice's edge to Alice's cloud can include the optional `full-route` attribute, with its value set to `true` or `false`.